ECHO Idaho X-Waiver Training Information

 Join the first half via videoconference and webcam using a free software called Zoom from a computer or smartphone.
 If you are new to Zoom, contact us at firstname.lastname@example.org or 208-364-4569 and we can help you get it figured out.
 You can also join in person at the University of Idaho Water Center Building, room 212, 322 E Front St, Boise, ID 83702.
 Parking information and other logistics will be included in your registration confirmation email.

 Yes!
-You are eligible to earn the MAT waiver through this training.
+You are eligible to earn the X-waiver through this training.
 NPs, CNMs, CRNAs, CNSs, and PAs must complete 24 hours of specialized training before applying for their waiver.
-The Half and Half MAT Waiver Training offered through ECHO counts toward the eight-hour requirement.
-After completing the eight-hour requirement, you will then need to complete a 16-hour course, which can be found at PCSS, or contact firstname.lastname@example.org for assistance.
+The Half and Half X-Waiver Training offered through ECHO counts toward the eight-hour requirement.
+After completing the eight-hour requirement, you will then need to complete a 16-hour course, which can be found at PCSS, or contact email@example.com for assistance.
 The eight-hour and 16-hour trainings can be taken in any order.

-PA and ARNP students can complete the MAT waiver training at any point in their studies.
+PA and ARNP students can complete the X-waiver training at any point in their studies.
 Once you complete the eight-hour training, you will receive a certificate of completion that does not expire.
 Students are eligible to apply for their waiver after they have their DEA number.

 Yes!
-We welcome everyone who wants to audit the training for their own professional development, even those who are not eligible or interested in earning their waiver.
-Pharmacists, counselors, and health educators working in MAT clinics have all audited past trainings.
-Additionally, providers who already have their MAT waiver are welcome to attend this training as a refresher course.
+We welcome everyone who wants to audit the training for their own professional development, even those who are not eligible or interested in earning their X-waiver.
+Pharmacists, counselors, and health educators working in clinics where medications for opioid use disorder are dispensed have audited past trainings.
+Additionally, providers who already have their X-waiver are welcome to attend this training as a refresher course.

 You do not need to complete an attendance sheet.
 ECHO Idaho staff will complete this on your behalf.